Da Vinci Toy Models

 Leonardo da Vinci’s canal lock is a marvel of both engineering and art.
 He created a harmonious balance of efficient and visually engaging architecture by integrating form with function.

-Integration with Surrounding Environment
+Integration with the Surrounding Environment

 Da Vinci’s canal lock design emphasized harmony with the environment.
 He placed significant importance on aligning the lock with the natural landscape and existing infrastructure.